marko-a87/F_J_Food_Groceries/README.md

 # Project Structure

 # Application

+  Classes:

     -App.py

-  This runs the driver code for the application
+  This runs the driver code for the application.

 # Customer Interface
-  -This is the presentation layer for the customers

-  -When a user presses a button it passes control the next layer
+  -This is the presentation layer for the customers -When a user presses a button it passes control the next layer

 # Authentication layer
   Classes:

     -Customer.py
     -System_UI.py

-  Authenticates the customer based on customer information
+  Authenticates the customer based on credentials.

-  Passes control to the database layer
+  Passes control to the database layer.
+  Passes control the Business_Logic layer once authenticated.

 # Business_Logic